coffeeboost/CV-traffic-counter/README.md

 ## Limitations
 - video frames must fit in colab RAM space, 1GB video is too big.
+- COCO requirements, min size of 224x224 px
+- Horrible object detection?

 ## How to run
-1. run the first cell to install extra dependencies
-2. restart runtime environment
-3. continue after the first cell like normal
+1. cells 1 to 3 set up the environment
+2. 4th cell and below are normal